abhitechprog495/Searching-Techniques-Algorithms/README.md

 2. LINEAR ALGORITHM

-This is the algorithm for linaer search.
+This is the algorithm for linear search.